-Acquisition of a Bulgarian company may occur not only by way of an outright purchase of its shares (completed, in the case of a public company, by registration of the share transfer with the Central Depository), but also through a purchase of its business (going concern), merger or de-merger.
+Acquisition of a Bulgarian company may occur not only by way of an outright purchase of its shares (completed, in the case of a public company, by registration of the share transfer with the central register of securities maintained by the Central Depository), but also through a purchase of its business (going concern), merger or de-merger.

-The Commerce Act regulates in detail the merger/de-merger procedure, including the mandatory steps which should be followed, documentation which must be prepared, granting the shareholders access to information, and the publication and registration of the relevant decisions.
+The Commerce Act regulates in detail the merger/de-merger procedure, including the mandatory steps that should be followed, documentation that must be prepared, granting the shareholders access to information, and the publication and registration of the relevant decisions.
 Additional and more complex rules and procedures are set forth in the POSA in respect of the takeover and merger/de-merger of a public company.